dharmeshkakadia/jezifm.github.io/_posts/2017-03-26-adding-search-engine-optimization.md

 date:   2017-03-26 12:29:22 +0800
 categories:
 ---
 After generating few posts, It would be great if I can increase online exposure of this blog.
-Currently it is hosted with github pages and uses `jekyll` to generate static content.
+One solution I can think of is by having this blog to be shown in google search results.
+A popular term comes to mind and it is SEO.
+So what exactly is SEO?
+Lets see what [wikipedia](https://en.wikipedia.org/wiki/Search_engine_optimization) has to say...

+> Search engine optimization (SEO) is the process of affecting the visibility of a website or a web page in a web search engine's unpaid results—often referred to as "natural", "organic", or "earned" results.
+In general, the earlier (or higher ranked on the search results page), and more frequently a site appears in the search results list, the more visitors it will receive from the search engine's users; these visitors can then be converted into customers.[1]
+SEO may target different kinds of search, including image search, local search, video search, academic search,[2] news search, and industry-specific vertical search engines.

+Exactly what I need, I'd like to increase the visibility of this website, as quoted above the earlier the result its more likely to receive visitors from the search engine.
+Currently when I search for my name this blog never came to the result, even at 2nd page.

-It is easy to enable SEO, you can follow the instruction [here](https://help.github.com/articles/search-engine-optimization-for-github-pages/).
+I think we know what we want and it is SEO.
+So, how do I enable SEO?
+A quick search at github documentation shows how easy it is to enable SEO, you can follow the instruction [here](https://help.github.com/articles/search-engine-optimization-for-github-pages/).

 - Add plugin to `_config.yml` file: